Looking for an easy way to keep your customers coming back for more?

 Rewarding loyal customers with exclusive coupons and discounts can build a stronger bond with users who already spend money on your store.
 With this kind of incentive, it shows you value their business.

-You can send coupons to shoppers who come back to your online store with a simple email that includes a link with a discount automatically applied on checkout.
+You can send coupons to shoppers who come back to your online store with a simple email or text message that includes a link with a discount automatically applied on checkout.

 Alternatively, you can use email marketing software to send a personalized email when someone makes a certain number of purchases.